Profound vs. Conductor

 This is Conductor's sharpest claim, and the hardest for any directory to score, because no directory carries a “workflow vs. dashboard” field.
 So the test becomes the nearest measurable proxy: which fighter has built a coherent, machine-legible product identity, and which one's directory presence is itself a half-finished job?

 Profound is filed as one thing everywhere — AEO and AI Search Visibility across G2, Capterra, SoftwareAdvice, AlternativeTo; GEO/AEO/LLMO/AISO on SourceForge and SlashDot — the sibling acronyms (generative engine optimization, LLM optimization, AI search optimization) all point at the same discipline.
-Conductor's directory listings show the gap on surfaces that already carry the new category: — AEO language in the prose, the old category underneath.
-On Gartner Peer Insights, where Conductor is filed under , Conductor has fewer category options.
+Conductor's directory listings show the gap on surfaces that already carry the new category: “SEO Software” on TrustRadius and SoftwareReviews — AEO language in the prose, the old category underneath.
+On Gartner Peer Insights, where Conductor is filed under “Enterprise SEO Platforms”, Conductor has fewer category options.
 AEO is still emerging on the analyst surfaces, so the filing reflects what the platform offers more than a vendor choice.
+The challenger says its rival stopped at the dashboard.
+On the directory layer, Conductor's answer-engine repositioning shows up in the copy and lags in the category fields it can already move.

 | Judge | R1 Claim 1 G2 | R2 Claim 2 Category | R3 Claim 3 Gartner | R4 TrustRadius | R5 SourceForge | Prof. | Cond. |